-When youíve made the decision to become the boss, franchising offers a great model of support, brand recognition and the ability to generate an immediate income.
-But this isnít the only way that you can enter the entrepreneurial world.
-A joint venture (JV) with a partner you trust could actually be a better alternative for some business types, particularly those that have unique ideas that are yet to be franchised.
-Understanding the pros and cons of each option can help you choose the working relationship that is better suited to your personality, budget and ambitions.
+After you've made the decision to become the boss, franchising offers a great model of support, brand recognition and the ability to generate an immediate income.
+But this isn’t the only way that you can enter the entrepreneurial world.
+A joint venture is a business agreement where at least two parties pool their resources together to accomplish a specific task.
+A joint venture with a partner you trust can be a better alternative for some business types.
+But is there a way of combining the two?
+Is there really such thing as a joint venture franchise?
+In this article, we look at the definition of a joint venture and answer this question.

 What is a joint venture?

-- They only need to invest 51 percent of the start-up capital into the new venture, as the JV partner will contribute the remaining 49 percent.
+- They’ll only need to invest 51 percent of the start-up capital into the new venture, as the JV partner will contribute the remaining 49 percent.

 - They will receive the upfront fee from the new venture (which is a franchise), as well as the royalty and marketing contribution.

-- They also receive 51 percent of the profits.
+- Also, they’ll receive 51 percent of the profits.
 This is unlike a usual franchise agreement where the franchisor only receives the monthly royalty service fee as payment for the training and support provided.

-There are also benefits for the franchisee in this win-win joint venture franchise model:
+There are also advantages for the franchisee in this win-win joint venture franchise model:

-- They feel comforted by the backing and support of the franchisor.
+- They can feel comforted by the backing and support of the franchisor.

-- They may not have the funds available to buy the entire business and benefit from the franchisor as a partner rather than an independent investor who doesnít understand the business.
+- They may not have the funds available to buy the entire business and will therefore benefit from the franchisor as a partner rather than an independent investor who doesn’t understand the business.